Stephen Gilbert (novelist): Post-war family and political engagement

 While in service during World War II, Gilbert corresponded with his fiancé Kathleen Stevenson, a distant relative, who had joined the Women's Auxiliary Air Force (WAAF).
 She was stationed in North Africa where she was twice mentioned in dispatches.
 The two were married in Belfast in 1945 and set up home at Gilnahirk, on the eastern edge of the city, with Gilbert dividing his time between the family business, to which he returned, and writing.
 The couple had four children.

 By 1960, Gilbert felt that he might "be finished as a writer".
 He found new engagement in the Campaign for Nuclear Disarmament.
 He founded the CND's Northern Ireland branch, served as its secretary and helped organize marches and demonstrations.
 "What was the good of all the writers, all human achievement", he asked, "if there was going to be no audience?".
 The possibility of misused science rending all art and civilization apart can be seen as a connecting theme for some of his more fantastical plot twists, not all of which persuaded publishers.

+In the mid-1970s, Gilbert moved to Straid, County Antrim, where his wife ran a small beef farm and bred Shetland ponies.
+They lived there until a few years before their deaths.